sunset1995/DirectVoxGO/README.md

 #### Extention to new dataset
 Adjusting the data related config fields to fit your camera coordinate system is recommend before implementing a new one.
 We provide two visualization tools for debugging.
-1. Inspect the camera and allocated BBox.
+1. Inspect the camera and the allocated BBox.
     - Export via `--export_bbox_and_cams_only {filename}.npz`:
       ```bash
       python run.py --config configs/nerf/mic.py --export_bbox_and_cams_only cam_mic.npz